Akriti-Shukla/50-SQL-queries/README.md

-# 50-SQL-queries
+# 📦 Order & Return Data Analysis – SQL Project

-This repository contains a SQL working file where I analyzed order and return data through 50+ targeted queries.
-It showcases data exploration, trend identification, and key business insights using real-world scenarios.
+This repository features a SQL working file with 50+ targeted queries focused on analyzing order and return data.
+It highlights data exploration, trend identification, and extraction of key business insights — all using real-world scenarios.

+## 🔍 What You'll Find:
+- Deep dive into sales and return patterns
+- Business-focused questions and solutions
+- Hands-on SQL practice for real-world analytics

+  SQL Work file is attached!